colemickens/platform2-sommelier/power_manager/docs/battery_notifications.md

 -   `battery_stabilized_after_resume_ms`: delay after resuming from sleep

-powerd previously used an exponential moving average, but the resulting code was difficult to reason about or write tests for and the estimates were even noisier (as a result of decreasing the weighting of older samples).
+powerd previously used an exponential moving average, but the resulting code was difficult to reason about or write tests for, and the estimates were even noisier (as a result of decreasing the weighting of older samples).

+Battery time estimates currently fluctuate wildly (sometimes by an hour or more between updates) when the power load is also changing dramatically.
+This behavior can be reduced by increasing the values in the above prefs, but doing so makes the estimates slower to adjust when the load has actually changed.

 [PowerSupplyProperties]: https://chromium.googlesource.com/chromiumos/platform/system_api/+/master/dbus/power_manager/power_supply_properties.proto
 [PowerSupply]: https://chromium.googlesource.com/chromiumos/platform2/+/master/power_manager/powerd/system/power_supply.h